 Stephen Smith has been engaged in Arctic exploration and research since the late 1970s.
 Originally trained as a biologist, he has three decades of experience in polar wildlife research, including four months in Antarctica studying the diving behavior of Emperor penguins.
 For over two decades he led wilderness expeditions in the Canadian High Arctic and Northwest Greenland — more than fifty of them in all.
 In 2004 he was Director of Operations and Expedition Leader on the Adolphus Greely retrospective Abandoned in the Arctic, a High Arctic documentary project involving a five-week kayak expedition through Nares Strait.
 Stephen’s films have been informed and shaped by the intensity of his experiences on polar ice.
 His recent feature Vanishing Point (finalist for Best Documentary Award, 2014 Canadian Screen Awards; finalist for People & Nature Award, 2014 Panda Awards) bears witness to the challenges facing indigenous hunting culture in a time of declining Arctic sea ice.
 His wildlife and adventure photography has been published in books and magazines such as Natural History, Outside, and National Geographic.
 “There’s never been a time when the Arctic has been of greater importance and relevance”, he says.
 Stephen is a Fellow of the Royal Canadian Geographical Society and a Member of the Directors Guild of Canada.

 Christopher Horvat is a polar oceanographer who studies the impact of the rapidly changing Arctic Ocean on ecology and climate.
 His earliest hands-on experience in the Arctic was as a researcher aboard the Coast Guard Cutter Healy in the Chukchi Sea.
-A NOAA Climate and Global Change and Voss Postdoctoral Fellow at Brown University, much of Chris’s work is motivated by the need to understand the links between the Earth’s natural and human systems.
+Much of Chris’s work is motivated by the need to understand the links between the Earth’s natural and human systems.
 He is especially interested in large and small-scale climate processes in relation to sea ice cover and ocean circulation, climate processes such as sea ice albedo feedback.
 One area of his research combines observational findings with predictive modelling to measure and analyze the influence of winds and currents on Arctic ice floes.
 “As the Arctic Ocean becomes less ice covered there’s going to be more open water, and that means bigger waves and swells”, he explains.
 Exploring polar seas from an expedition kayak is his opportunity to investigate in situ what an oceanographer or climate scientist would normally only be able to study in a lab.
 For Chris, Nares Strait is the ‘last frontier for sea ice’, a place where thick and expansive ice floes are still able to persist throughout the year.
 “My research interests are directed towards uncovering new ways of understanding climate while we still have time.
 Our ability to see and feel the consequences of rapid Arctic change may be melting away”.
 Chris Horvat received his PhD in Applied Mathematics from Harvard University.
+He is currently Senior Lecturer at Auckland University and Assistant Professor of Research at Brown University.
+He is also a Director of Auckland University’s Climate Systems Lab.

 Michael Dillon is not your typical Silicon Valley lawyer.
 Before taking on the job of Executive Vice President and General Counsel of Adobe Systems Inc., Mike rode his touring bike from Florida to California.
 His goal was to get home, but on the way he learned a lot about himself, and a lot about recession-hit America.
 In his book, Changing Cadence, Mike shares his reflections from this journey.
 When he’s not shaking things up at Adobe — banning the use of acronyms and legalese, creating open work environments, designing leading-edge strategies for collaboration — he is off on high adventures.
 Mike is serious about exploring wild country, and has an incorrigible enthusiasm for self-propelled travel.
 He got hooked on Arctic kayaking by joining an expedition into Nares Strait with Stephen Smith in 2001.
 An adventurer to the core, he’s been dreaming about other trips there ever since.
 But his real derring-do is as a corporate attorney and as executive sponsor of Adobe’s Sustainability commitment.
 His one-line blog bio, “Under Construction.
 No, seriously, I’m a work in Progress”, leaves you wondering: can this be the same Mike Dillon, chief legal officer at Adobe?